Egypt: 5,000 Years of "You Have To See This"

 Getting Around Egypt

 Egypt is bigger than you think.
 Cairo to Luxor is a 10-hour drive.
-Here’s how to cover the ground without losing your mind (or your budget).
+Here's how to cover the ground without losing your mind, or your budget.

 Domestic Flights

-✅ Fast and affordable if booked early
+- Fast and affordable if booked early

-❌ Luggage allowances can be tight
+- Luggage allowances can be tight, so check before packing

 Private Car & Driver